vitor1klein/katru-api/README.md

 - VsCode
 ## Functionalities implemented
 - `Database Integration`: the application uses a PostgreSQL database
+- `Server configuration`: a docker java image and postgres image has been used.
 - `User authentication`: users can authenticate and have different access inside the application
 - `Custom Exceptions`: custom exception are handled in the application, using the newest features from Spring Boot 3
 ## Challenges